joelthe1/sequence_tagging/README.md

 ## Current State

-This setup is currently for saving the argmax'd predictions too which doesn't change much other with the arch. as such.
+This setup is for running the experiment with merging unannotated reference set.

 ## Task